UMass vs. Rhode Island NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UMass has combined with its opponents to put up more than 57.5 points in five of eight games this season.
+- UMass and its opponents have gone over the current 57.5-point total in five of eight games (62.5%) this season.

 - Rhode Island and its opponents have combined to score more than 57.5 points in two games this season.

-- The combined points per game average of the two teams, 38.3, is 19.2 points fewer than Saturday's over/under.
+- The two teams combine to score 38.3 points per game, 19.2 less than the over/under in this contest.

-- This contest's total is 15.2 points fewer than the 72.7 these two squads combine to give up per game in 2021.
+- The 72.7 points per game these two squads have surrendered to opponents this season are 15.2 more than the 57.5 total in this contest.

-- The Minutemen and their opponents have scored an average of 58 points per game in 2021, 0.5 more than Saturday's total.
+- Minutemen games this season feature an average total of 58 points, a number 0.5 points higher than Saturday's over/under.

-- The 57.5 over/under in this game is 6.4 points higher than the 51.1 average total in Rams games this season.
+- The 51.1 PPG average total in Rams games this season is 6.4 points fewer than this game's over/under.

 UMass Stats and Trends

-- UMass' games this year have gone over the total in five out of eight opportunities (62.5%).
+- UMass' games this year have eclipsed the over/under five times in eight opportunities (62.5%).

-- UMass is 3-0 against the spread and 1-2 overall this season when the team records more than 26.4 points.
+- UMass is 3-0 against the spread and 1-2 overall this season when the team notches more than 26.4 points.

-- When UMass piles up more than 373.1 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that UMass totals more than 373.1 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year, the Minutemen have turned the ball over 15 times, 15 more than the Rams' takeaways (0).
+- The Minutemen have turned the ball over 15 more times (15 total) than the Rams have forced a turnover (0) this season.

 - Find the latest spread and moneyline odds for UMass at SISportsbook.